Zulfiqar Babar

-Zulfiqar Babar (born 10 December 1978) is a Pakistani former cricketer who played for the Pakistan national cricket team between 2013 and 2016.
+Zulfiqar Babar (born 10 December 1978) is a Pakistani former cricketer who played for the Pakistan national cricket team from 2013 to 2016.

 Domestic career

-The lack of top-class facilities, though, didn't diminish his hunger or ambition.
 Despite not breaking through to the national team earlier, Babar made sure his name was always in the reckoning by consistently being among the wickets.

 In the 2009/10 Quaid-i-Azam Trophy, he took 69 wickets at 16.42.
-A national call-up didn't come about then, but the selectors couldn't look away when he took 93 first-class wickets in 13 games in the 2012/13 season, at an average of 17.04.
+A national call-up come when he took 93 first-class wickets in 13 games in the 2012/13 season, at an average of 17.04.

 He sealed his case when he took 6 for 22 in a practice game between Pakistan Chief Ministers XI and Pakistan Cricket Board Chairman's XI in October 2013.

-In the inaugural Pakistan Super League in 2016 he along with Grant Elliot set the highest 10th wicket partnership in any forms of T20(63) He was the leading wicket-taker for Water and Power Development Authority in the 2018–19 Quaid-e-Azam Trophy, with thirty-one dismissals in six matches.
+In the inaugural Pakistan Super League in 2016 he along with Grant Elliot set the highest 10th wicket partnership in any form of T20(63) He was the leading wicket-taker for Water and Power Development Authority in the 2018–19 Quaid-e-Azam Trophy, with thirty-one dismissals in six matches.